E-119

 Very Antique Spanish Oil Container or Sacramentary in Silver.
 18th Century

-This wonderful piece is not only a representation of the devotion and craftsmanship of its era but would also be an impressive adornment in any private collection or museum exhibition.
-Its well-preserved condition and meticulous engraved details are a testament to the skill and dedication of the artisans who created it.
-Don’t miss the opportunity to acquire this historical and religious jewel!
+This wonderful piece is not only a representation of the devotion and craftsmanship of its era but would also make an impressive adornment in any private collection or museum exhibition.
+Its well-preserved condition and the meticulous detail of its engravings testify to the skill and dedication of the artisans who created it.

-Dimensions: 8.5 cm x 4.3 cm x 2.8 cm (3.35 in x 1.69 in x 1.1 in).
+Dimensions: 8.5 cm x 4.3 cm x 2.8 cm (3.35 in x 1.69 in x 1.1 in)